 With a clearer idea of what the contemporary arts center could look like, and with two years of events and art/music programming underway, in 2013 Crosstown Arts moved to new (previously abandoned) spaces on Cleveland Street alongside several artist studios, recording studios and small businesses that had been in the neighborhood for years.
 These storefront spaces would become home to Crosstown Arts’ first iteration of the contemporary art center, including a gallery space with 10 exhibitions per year for local and visiting artists, as well as a performance and exhibition space at 430 N. Cleveland for local artists and musicians to host their own short-term shows.

-Since moving into the new storefront spaces, Crosstown Arts has grown from its two co-founders and several multitasking employees to a staff of 18.
+After moving into the new storefront spaces, Crosstown Arts grew from its two co-founders and several multitasking employees to a staff of 18.
 After three years of fundraising for the redevelopment project, 30 different sources of financing totaling $200 million was secured to renovate the former Sears building.
-A groundbreaking celebration was held in February 2015 as construction on the building officially commenced and as of spring 2015, hundreds of workers are on site every day.
-The renovated Sears Crosstown building, Crosstown Concourse, is scheduled to open in early 2017.
+A groundbreaking celebration was held in February 2015, and the building’s new name — Crosstown Concourse — was unveiled.an Construction on the building officially commenced in the spring 2015.